The following NAMI programs are designed to educate and support families:

 - Education on BPD Skills

 - Communication Skills

 - Family Perspectives and Experiences

 - Relationship Mindfulness Skills

 This class is taught by family members and is not a therapy group.
 Data documents that educated family members experience a decrease in depression, burden, grief and an increase in empowerment.
-Registration is open for two upcoming classes scheduled for April & October.
-Contact email@example.com for more information.
+Registration is open for four upcoming classes scheduled for May & June.
+Contact firstname.lastname@example.org for more information.

 The NAMI Family Support Group operates differently than other, more traditional “share-and-care” groups.
 The NAMI Support Group model offers a set of key structures and group processes for facilitators to use in common support group scenarios.
 These structures come with clear guidelines to follow; used together, they encourage full group participation in support group meetings.
 The structures of the new model feel comfortable for both seasoned and less-experienced facilitators because they guide the support group along in every situation.